erictran0x/celeste-finite-lives-helper/README.md

 Build `finite-lives-helper.sln` and insert the built `finite-lives-helper.dll` into your mod archive.
 Of course, edit your `everest.yaml` accordingly.
 Tested and working with Everest build 1992.

 ## TODO
-- User-setting that adjusts y-position of life display
 - Submit the mod to gamebanana.com
 - Ability to disable "Save and Quit" menu option